aks/bash-lib/README.md

 In the descriptions below, `VAR` is an array variable; `VAL`, `VAL1`, .. are values.

+    list_init VAR                       # initialize VAR as an array

     list_add VAR VAL1 [VAL2 ...]        # add VAL1.. to the end of VAR

     list_add_once VAR  VAL1 [VAL2 ..]   # add VAL1.. uniquely to the end of VAR